 The organizational leadership degree program focuses on human relations, communication and leadership in a professional environment.
 With an emphasis on human behavior and interpersonal relationships, the organizational leadership degree is broadly applicable for students with professional career paths in supervision and leadership in an organization.
 Partnering organizational leadership degree requirements with a secondary area of study (minor or area of concentration) aligned with educational and career objectives equips students to lead in their areas of interest.

-Department of Political Science and Criminal Justice
+Department of Political Science, Criminal Justice and Organizational Leadership

 - Political Science